LidzDev/pet-cms/Readme.md

 As well as downloading the project files from github please make sure all required elements are installed and do the following to see this project at work:

+1. git clone the repository
+    git@github.com:LidzDev/pet-cms.git
+2. in the terminal:
+    cd pet-cms
-1. In the terminal in the application folder execute: flask run
+3. In the terminal in the application folder execute: flask run
 2. Open a browser and open http://127.0.0.1:4999/
 3. In the terminal start postgres with: